What Is Mobile Retargeting?

 To improve app engagement, you should focus on people who already have downloaded the app.
-This includes people who have bought from you, and those who have already viewed your products but haven’t bought from you.
+This includes people who have bought from you and those who have already viewed your products but haven’t bought from you.

 For conversions and ROI, you may target your app users if you want to make a sale, or look for prospects if you want app downloads.

 The more you can segment your audience, the better the results you will get because you can be more specific with your retargeting.
-You can do it on the basis of your customer’s demographics like geography, age, sex, and etc., and their behavior on your website or app.
+You can do it on the basis of your customer’s demographics like geography, age, sex, and etc., and their behaviour on your website or app.

 A cold audience hasn’t visited your website yet, but they have a good chance of converting if they do.

-App users: They are active app users.
+They are active app users.